AscendNTNU/fluid/README.md

 6. Start test client: `rosrun fluid_fsm test_client`

-The behavioral for the simulation is found at `src/test_client.cpp`.
+The behavioral code for the drone under the simulation is found at `src/test_client.cpp`.